Transitional Conditional Independence: Transitional Conditional Independence

 \subsection{Separoid Rules for Transitional Conditional Independence}

-In the following we will list all the left and right versions of the separoid rules (see \cite{Daw01} for the symmetric versions or Appendix \ref{sec:sym-sep-asym-sep}) that hold for transitional conditional independence.
+In the following we will list all the left and right versions of the separoid rules (see \cite{Daw01} for the symmetric versions or \Cref{sec:sym-sep-asym-sep}) that hold for transitional conditional independence.
 Note that almost all of these work for all measurable spaces.
-Some of the rules, especially Left Weak Union, require the codomains of the transitional random variables to be standard or countably generated.
-This is required for the existence of a (regular) conditional Markov kernel, see Theorem \ref{thm-regular-conditional-Markov-kernel}.
-For those rules one can weaken the assumptions to analytic or even universal measurable spaces if one is willing to accept Markov kernels that are only universally measurable, see Theorem \ref{reg-cond-trans-kernel-existence-V} and Theorem \ref{reg-cond-trans-kernel-existence-X} in Appendix \ref{sec:supp:existence-cond-markov-kernel}.
+Some of the rules, especially Left Weak Union, require the existence of a conditional Markov kernel, i.e.\ that the codomains of the transitional random variables involved form a \emph{disintegration triple} in the sense of \Cref{def:disintegration-triple}.
+By \Cref{thm-regular-conditional-Markov-kernel} this is in particular the case when the first space is standard and the second one is countably generated, when the first space is standard and the parameter space is discrete, or when the second space is discrete.

-Formally we will show that the class of transitional random variables with standard (or universal) measurable spaces as codomains together with transitional conditional independence will form what we will call a \emph{$T$-$\ast$-separoid}, see Appendix \ref{sec:sym-sep-asym-sep} Definition \ref{def:t-k-separoid}, an asymmetric notion of separoid.
-Note that these rules could not been proven in this amplitude for other versions of extendend conditional independence, see \cite{CD17}.
+Formally we will show that the class of transitional random variables whose codomains form disintegration triples together with transitional conditional independence will form what we will call a \emph{$T$-$\ast$-separoid}, i.e.\ an asymmetric analogue of the separoid rules of \cite{Daw01}, see \Cref{def:t-k-separoid} below; \Cref{sec:sym-sep-asym-sep} shows how such asymmetric rules arise from symmetric ones.
+Note that these rules have not been proven in this amplitude for other versions of extended conditional independence, see \cite{CD17}.